 Liposuction can work in the following areas and more:

 Contrary to popular belief, liposuction is not meant to be used for instant and dramatic weight loss, such as a way to control morbid obesity or reduce loose skin.
 Instead, liposuction is meant to sculpt a person’s body that is already near their target weight.
 Healthy, elastic skin that can recover quickly from modification is a must if liposuction is to be beneficial to the patient.

-Unfortunately, many individuals performing liposuction are not trained in other techniques of body contouring and may not have the experience to recognize that a different procedure (such as a tummy tuck) may provide a better result for the patient.
-Suction Assisted Lipectomy (SAL) may be used in conjunction with other body contouring procedures, such as breast reduction, tummy tuck, thigh lift, or facelift.
-In order to ensure you are getting the right cosmetic procedure, you should work with the trusted Newport Beach plastic surgeons at our center.
+Unfortunately, less experienced plastic surgeons performing liposuction may not have the experience to recognize that a different procedure (such as a tummy tuck) may provide a better result for the patient.
+At Pacific Center Plastic Surgery, our doctors may perform liposuction (a.k.a.
+Suction Assisted Lipectomy (SAL)) or laser assisted liposuction in conjunction with other body contouring procedures, such as tummy tuck, thigh lift, buttock augmentation, facelift, neck lift and chin augmentation.
+In order to ensure you are getting the right cosmetic procedure, contact our trusted Newport Beach plastic surgeons.
 Call (949) 565-2121 today for more information.

 Improved liposuction techniques allow plastic surgeons to remove larger amounts of fat at a time.
 Even precise liposuction, known as liposculpture, can be utilized to contour the shape of a heavier individual.
 Newer techniques such as Power Assisted Liposuction, Laser or Ultrasonic Assisted Liposuction techniques are available and may be recommended by your plastic surgeon.